 background

-Source: *KMT2A = KMT2A rearrangement or KMT2A wildtype; Adapted from: Uckelmann HJ, et al. Presented at ASH Annual Meeting, 2018.
+Adapted from: Uckelmann HJ, et al. Presented at ASH Annual Meeting, 2018.

-View the mechanism of action below:
+View the mechanism of disease below:

 References: